yoonsikp/family.md/hand.md

 Management: can consider ultrasound to check for masses or ganglion cysts, conservative management (splint + NSAID + activity changes), recommend steroid injection first (2-3 attempts), then consider surgery.

 ## OA Mucous Cyst

+DDX: heberden's or bouchards nodes
-Management: wait at least 1 year before surgery
+Management: do an XRay to rule in OA, wait at least 1 year before surgery

 ## De Quervain's